SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 This asks two questions.
 What does Marlow's language reveal to us about his journey and how, ultimately, does his internalities reveals?

-Two stances: Marlow Brings Darkness, or Darkness Darkens Marlow
+Two stances: Marlow Brings Darkness, or Marlow Sees Darkness

 ## The Discussion